writer/framework-tutorials/README.md

 # Writer Framework tutorials
-This is a repo for Writer Frameowrk tutorial applications.
-Each application contains a `start` and `end` folder.
+This is a repo for Writer Frameowrk tutorial and sample applications.
+When applicable, an application will contain a `start` and `end` folder.

 ## What is Framework?